How to save more recurring bill payments

 Cindy Champion, vice president of marketing for Healthy Directions, LLC, a leading health publisher and direct-to-consumer retailer of nutritional supplements and skincare products, said her company realized an additional $3.4 million in revenue – over a six-month period – using Vantiv’s Recovery for their subscription customers.
 It also helped her reduce the volume of inbound customer service calls, as well as inventories on reserve.

-Implementing an effective recurring payments strategy can be challenging and overwhelming, but recovery solutions can help you avoid having to reach directly to your customers to obtain new card data.
-An effective approach can also help minimize the likelihood of involuntary churn and attrition through automatic card updates, and it helps you maximize customer lifetime value with predictable revenue streams.
+Implementing an effective recurring billing strategy can be challenging and overwhelming, but recovery solutions can help you avoid having to reach directly to your customers to obtain new card data.
+An effective approach to automatic payments can also help minimize the likelihood of involuntary churn and attrition through automatic card updates, and it helps you maximize customer lifetime value with predictable revenue streams.

-Read more about Vantiv XCelerator for online and eCommerce payments, or ask us for help in better understanding broken recurring payments.
+Contact Vantiv for online and eCommerce payments, or ask us for help in better understanding broken recurring payments.